 2. How can you buy and sell Bitcoin?

 While traditional financial markets are only open during business hours, the Bitcoin market never sleeps.
 You can trade Bitcoin 24 hours a day, 7 days a week, and even on public holidays like Christmas Day.
 Here’s what you need to buy and sell Bitcoin:

 A Bitcoin wallet is the first thing you need.
-Wallets come in many forms – from an app on your phone, a USB stick like device, or even a QR code printed on a piece of paper!
-Examples are the Exodus wallet which you can download for free, or Ledger which is a physical device.
+Wallets come in many forms – from an app on your phone, a physical USB stick like device, or even a QR code printed on a piece of paper!
+Examples are the Exodus wallet app which you can download for free, or Ledger which is a physical device.
 A wallet gives you a Bitcoin address, and the keys to it, allowing you to receive, hold, and send Bitcoin.

 Lastly, you are responsible for keeping your Bitcoin safe.
 When you buy Bitcoin from an exchange, make sure your Bitcoins are sent to your own wallet that you have the keys to (as exchanges are often the targets of hackers).
-You must also back up your wallet (typically 12 word passphrase), in case you lose your wallet or the device that your wallet is sitting on.
+You must also back up your wallet (typically using a 12 word passphrase), in case you lose your wallet or the device that your wallet is sitting on.

 I won’t go into any further detail about wallets, exchanges, and safety, as you can read my step-by-step guide on how to buy Bitcoin (link below) for more info.